ahmet-cigil/Django-Projects/README.md

 # Django Projects
-This is my first Django project, which is based on the official tutorial on Django website.
+This is my first Django project, a polls app, which is based on the official tutorial on Django website.